Secondary school pupils 'not eating enough'

 A trust spokeswoman said it could be because pupils just chose a salad or a dessert rather than a full meal.

-But there is evidence of significant improvements in school nutrition.'Fuel up'
+But there is evidence of significant improvements in school nutrition.

 The School Food Trust report said: "The secondary school environment is more complex than primary, and the style of food service makes it more challenging to ensure that pupils are making healthy choices whilst catering for their needs at lunchtime."